LingoLingo

 Browser Extension#

 My initial idea was capturing video snippets and embedding them into flashcards.
-This is easier in the browser, since the YouTube player is implemented as a HTMLVideoElement, which can be used with a MediaRecorder object to save the actual video stream.
+This is relatively easy in the browser, since the YouTube player is implemented as a HTMLVideoElement, which can be used with a MediaRecorder object to save the actual video stream.

 The video snippet is then persisted locally, with the option to either export your cards to the flashcard app Anki, or studying the cards in the extension.